Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance: Texas Health and Safety Code §481.124

 (3) a chemical precursor or an additional chemical substance named as a precursor by the director under Section 481.077(b)(1).

-How can I be charged with Possession or Transport of Certain Chemicals with Intent to Manufacture offense in Texas?
+How can I be charged with a Possession or Transport of Certain Chemicals with Intent to Manufacture offense in Texas?

 You can be charged with Possession or Transport of Certain Chemicals with Intent to Manufacture Controlled Substance if the state’s attorneys believe that each of the elements of 481.124 as described in the section above have been met.